Welcome to today's edition of the Rush 24-7 podcast.

 None of this just happens to be occurring.

-It is the result of policy.
+It is the result of policy, six years of it.

-This is what I meant when I said I hope he fails.
+This is what I meant when I said, I hope he fails.

 This is what I hoped would not happen.